m5lk3n/agility/README.md

 - It doesn't capture all counts, only the latest timestamp, i.e. there are missed hits in between scrapes
 - It's less intuitive than an increasing count

-2. `deployed_count{app=<name>,namespace=<name>}=<numOfDeployments>`:
+B. `deployed_count{app=<name>,namespace=<name>}=<numOfDeployments>`:

 Discussion:

 - It's an atomic count which requires history
 - It's conceptually easier to grasp than the `UnixTimeOfDeployment` value approach

-Therefore, *option 2, `deployed_count`, is the chosen metric format*, but in this project here with an in-memory limitation, i.e. no permanent storage for now.
+Therefore, *option B, `deployed_count`, is the chosen metric format*, but in this project here with an in-memory limitation, i.e. no permanent storage for now.
 In the long-run, this is neglectable as we're primarily interested in recent agility, keeping values above certain thresholds.

 In terms of [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/), the Prometheus Query Language, that's e.g.: